-Before you move ahead, it’s important to review the past year and honour it as you would a sacred text – because it IS sacred – it’s your life story!
+Before you venture into this new year, it’s important to review the one you’re leaving behind.
+Honour it as you would a sacred text – because it IS sacred – it’s part of your life story!

 Take a moment to ponder these questions:

 Now – in this liminal space – is where honest reflection occurs, where dreams are resurrected, new ideas and possibilities allowed to emerge, and opportunities explored.
 Now is the time for letting go of the old stories that don’t serve you anymore…and a time for planning and planting a new vision for the coming year.

 You might ask, “Aren’t they the same thing?”
 Say each word out loud, and notice how they feel on your tongue and in your body.
 Can you sense the difference?

 Resolutions come from a place of needing to fix something – or like carrying a heavy burden that will inevitably be dropped – followed by self-criticism and loathing about having failed yet again.
 It’s a lousy way to start the new year.

 On the other hand, intention feels softer: it allows for self-compassion and acceptance of where you are now.
 It allows for the unexpected.
 It implies trust and a deep knowing that you have the ability to access an inner guidance and wisdom that will lead you to where you want to be.